yogesh-studypad/cocos-docs/manual/framework/html5/facebook-sdk/api-reference/request-accesstoken.md

 #requestAccessToken

-Retrieve the user access token, user must be logged in first.
+Get the access token granted to your application by current user.

 ##Parameters